Credit Report Basics

 • Negative public records

-To help keep your credit rating in good standing you should always pay your dues on time.
+To help keep your credit rating in good standing you should always pay your bills on time.
 If you are moving, ensure you provide your lenders with your new address and other contact information to avoid late or missed payments.

 Remember to inform your lender and the Credit Bureau immediately if you notice any inaccurate information in your credit report.